nyholku/thaler/README.md

 import thaler.*;
 import static thaler.$.*;
 ```
-In thaler $ is pushed to boldly go to places where no dollar sign has been before.
+In thaler '$' is pushed to boldly go to places where no dollar sign has been before.

-The main usage for $ is to instantiate objects, but there are other uses:
+The main usage for $ is to instantiate objects, but there are other uses.

-Instead of `new List()` you can write just `List$()`.

 This is achieved with static helper functions in the main Thaler class name `$`